Philosophical pessimism

 Melancholy by Domenico Fetti (1612).
 Death, suffering and meaninglessness are central topics in discussions of philosophical pessimism.

-Philosophical pessimism is the view that life and existence are of negative value.
-It is often expressed as the claim that life is not worth living and that non-existence would, at least in many cases, be preferable to coming into or remaining in existence.
-Other formulations focus on claims that suffering and other harms are more impactful than pleasure and other goods; that the bad in the world predominates over the good; or that existence lacks inherent value or purpose and is at most contingently or locally meaningful.
+Philosophical pessimism is the view that life or existence has negative value.
+It is often stated as the claim that life is not worth living, or that non-existence would be preferable to coming into or remaining in existence.
+Other accounts define it by the claim that suffering and other harms outweigh pleasure and other goods, that happiness is unstable or unattainable, or that existence has no inherent meaning or purpose.

-Themes associated with pessimism appear in a range of religious and philosophical traditions, including parts of Buddhism, the book of Ecclesiastes, certain forms of Gnosticism, and the work of Hegesias of Cyrene.
-In the 19th century, Arthur Schopenhauer gave pessimism a systematic form in his The World as Will and Representation, and later German thinkers such as Eduard von Hartmann and Philipp Mainländer developed their own versions.
-In the 20th and 21st centuries, authors including Peter Wessel Zapffe, Emil Cioran, Thomas Ligotti, David Benatar, Julio Cabrera and Drew Dalton have revisited pessimistic ideas using arguments from ethics, psychology and the natural sciences.
+Pessimistic themes appear in several religious and philosophical traditions, including parts of Buddhism, the book of Ecclesiastes, some forms of Gnosticism, and the work of Hegesias of Cyrene.
+In the 19th century, Arthur Schopenhauer gave pessimism a systematic form in The World as Will and Representation.
+Later German philosophers, including Eduard von Hartmann and Philipp Mainländer, developed related systems.
+In the 20th and 21st centuries, writers including Peter Wessel Zapffe, Emil Cioran, Thomas Ligotti, David Benatar, Julio Cabrera, and Drew Dalton have argued for pessimistic positions using claims from ethics, psychology, metaphysics, and the natural sciences.

-Pessimist arguments cover several recurring topics: the claim that pleasure is largely or wholly a matter of relief from pain or frustration; the view that certain evils cannot be cancelled or outweighed by later goods; accounts of life as built around restless striving, boredom and decay; appeals to asymmetries between harms and benefits in coming into existence; the idea that existence is without cosmic meaning; and attention to the suffering of non-human animals, especially in the context of wild animal suffering and evolutionary history.
-Philosophers in this tradition propose different responses, including religious or quasi-religious paths of renunciation, ethical and political projects aimed at reducing suffering or bringing about a collective end to life, and positions on abortion, antinatalism, suicide and extinction.
-Critics such as Friedrich Nietzsche, Albert Camus, Bertrand Russell, Bryan Magee and James Sully question both the arguments and the psychological basis of pessimism, and its themes continue to appear in literature and popular culture, for example in the television series True Detective.
+Arguments for pessimism often concern the relation between pleasure and suffering; whether later goods can compensate for earlier or simultaneous harms; life as striving, frustration, boredom, and decay; asymmetries between the harms and benefits of coming into existence; the absence of cosmic meaning; and the suffering of non-human animals, including wild animal suffering.
+Pessimists have proposed different responses to these claims, including renunciation, compassion, political or social reform, antinatalism, voluntary extinction, and positions on suicide and abortion.
+Critics, including Friedrich Nietzsche, Albert Camus, Bertrand Russell, Bryan Magee, and James Sully, have disputed both the arguments for pessimism and its psychological basis.

 Definitions

 The word pessimism comes from Latin pessimus, meaning "the worst".
-The term "optimism" was first used for Leibniz's thesis that we live in "the best of all possible worlds", and "pessimism" was coined for the opposing view.
-Arthur Schopenhauer, for example, argued explicitly that we live in the worst of all possible worlds.
+The term "optimism" was first used for Leibniz's thesis that this is "the best of all possible worlds"; "pessimism" was coined for the opposing view.
+Schopenhauer argued that the world is the worst of all possible worlds.

-Many scholars of philosophical pessimism characterise it as the view that life is not worth living and that non-existence is preferable to existence.
-Other writers define it in terms of the claim that the evils in life outweigh the goods, or present it as "the denial of happiness or the affirmation of life's inherent misery".
+Many scholars define philosophical pessimism as the view that life is not worth living, or that non-existence is preferable to existence.
+Other writers define it by the claim that the evils of life outweigh its goods, or as "the denial of happiness or the affirmation of life's inherent misery".